 The vast majority of children attend public schools in New Zealand.
 Known for providing a high standard of education, state schools can be either co-educational or single-sex.
 Schools are usually secular, although a small number of state-integrated schools operate according to a particular religious ethos.
 These institutions are usually privately owned but controlled by the state.

-School is compulsory from age six up until 16, although it is possible to enrol at the age of five.
-Most children in New Zealand do, however, continue to Years 12 and 13 to acquire the National Certificate of Educational Achievement (NCEA).
-The NCEA is internationally regarded and readily accepted by overseas universities.
-It is awarded at three levels that correspond to Years 11, 12 and 13.
+School is compulsory from ages six to 16, although it is possible to enrol at the age of five.
+That said, most children in New Zealand do continue to Years 12 and 13 to acquire the National Certificate of Educational Achievement (NCEA).
+The NCEA is internationally regarded and readily accepted by overseas universities, and is awarded at three levels that correspond to Years 11, 12 and 13.

-Children are placed in a state school that serves their geographic zone.
-For this reason, the best schools typically push up property prices in the suburbs they are in.
+Children are placed in state schools that serve their geographic zone and, for this reason, the best schools push up property prices in the suburbs they are in.

 Private and international schools in New Zealand